yashoswal/Azure-Language-OpenAI-Conversational-Agent-Accelerator/README.md

 ### Deployment Options
 Pick from the options below to see step-by-step instructions for: GitHub Codespaces, VS Code Dev Containers, Local Environments, and Bicep deployments.

-**Note:** you do not need to directly `git clone` this repo.
-The options below include obtaining the source code.

 <details>
   <summary><b>Deploy in GitHub Codespaces</b></summary>